International Society on Toxinology

 A dedicated website for the 2015 World Congress has been established and as plans progress, more detail may be found there.

 The 17th World Congress of the Society, was held at the Hilton Hawaiian Village, Honolulu, Hawaii, USA, july 8th to 13th, 2012.
-A website for the Congress may still be available.
-The Congress was jointly held with Venom Week 2012 and was a most exciting meeting.

 The next meeting of the European Section of IST has yet to be determined, but there is a tentative proposal from France, possibly Nice or Cannes.